spagnuolocarmine/amazonhpc/README.md

-# amazonhpc
+# amazonhpc -- Amazon HPC cluster environment StarCluster

-Amazon HPC cluster environment OpenMPI and OpenMP
+This project allows the user to easy install and start a HPC cluster on Amazon’s Elastic Compute Cloud (EC2).